abeyp/statistical_tests/README.md

 # Paper Replication of Hypothesis Testing on Web-based Positive Psychology Interventions

+**Project**

+Authors of *Web-based positive psychology interventions: A reexamination of effectiveness.* released their clean datasets of happiness and depression scores in a randomly controlled experiment on positivie psychology interventions over time.
+I took this as an oppurtunity to replicate the statistical testing in the paper using R.

+**R Code**
-Best Viewed with plots here! https://rpubs.com/abeyp/1037564
+* Best Viewed with plots here! https://rpubs.com/abeyp/1037564

-Paper: Web-Based Positive Psychology Interventions: A Reexamination of Effectiveness
+* Hypothesis Testing code can be viewed here:
+* ANOVA code replication here:

+**Goal**

-Goal: Replicate various hypothesis testing methods for no difference between participants who completed all assessments vs participants who did not complete all assessments.
+1. Replicate various hypothesis testing methods for no difference between participants who completed all assessments vs participants who did not complete all assessments.

-References:
+2. Perform 4x6 Mixed Design ANOVA on Intervention x Occassion of Participants who completed all 6 assessment checkpoints.

+**References:**
 1. Woodworth, R. J., O’Brien-Malone, A., Diamond, M. R. and Schüz, B. (2017).
 Web-based positive psychology interventions: A reexamination of effectiveness.
 Journal of Clinical Psychology, 73(3), 218–232, DOI: https://doi.org/10.1002/jclp.22328
 2. Woodworth, R. J., O’Brien-Malone, A., Diamond, M. R. and Schüz, B. (2018).
 Data from, ‘Web-based Positive Psychology Interventions: A Reexaminationof Effectiveness’.
 Journal of Open Psychology Data, DOI: https://doi.org/10.5334.jopd.35
 Goal: Replicate various hypothesis testing methods for no difference between participants who completed all assessments vs participants who did not complete all assessments.# statistical_tests